 But those safeguards are in jeopardy under President Trump’s EPA.

 How is the EPA attacking the safeguards?

 The EPA has proposed weakening requirements for finding and repairing methane leaks at oil and gas facilities, even though the EPA found the current standards are more cost-effective than the agency expected.

-Meanwhile, the EPA is likely to pursue a second proposal that could eliminate direct regulation of methane altogether from the oil and gas sector.
+Another proposal the EPA is pursuing could eliminate direct regulation of methane altogether from the oil and gas sector.

 These moves would keep the vast majority of oil and gas facilities free from oversight for years, and move away from addressing the industry’s ongoing damage to the climate.

 Rollbacks would weaken standards for wells in these areas:

 The EPA is ignoring its own data, which estimates that without the safeguards far more pollutants would be released by 2025, including: